 I think carrots are sweet enough naturally and there’s enough sugar in our modern diets already without adding it to our vegetable salads!

 Recipe: French Carrot Salad with Cilantro and Lemon Vanilla Vinaigrette

 - 2 TB of roughly chopped fresh cilantro

-- 1-2 TB of Lemon Juice, according to taste
+- 1-2 TB of lemon juice (or other citrus fruit juice), according to taste

 - 1/4 tsp of vanilla extract or vanilla powder